Where to recycle/donate stuff

 City of Sault Ste.
 Marie Household Hazardous Waste Depot, 402 Fifth Line E., (705)541-1567: Most hazardous material for proper disposal and recycling (see website; closed in winter).

-Cliff Armstrong, 705-992-5731: Scrap metal, appliances, electronics, yard tools, batteries, tire rims (remove tires from steel ones).
+Cliff Armstrong, 705-992-5731: Scrap metal, most metal items except for vehicles, appliances, electronics, yard tools, batteries, tire rims (remove tires from steel ones).
+He can assist with connections for vehicles.
 Call to arrange pickup.

 Community Living Algoma, 99 Northern Ave., (705)253-1700: Clean reusable shopping bags.